3D Printer

 First, make sure the printer is ready:

-- The build plate is empty
+- The build plate is empty and seated properly

 - The filament you wish to use is loaded